Skip to content

 Ballet Tech premieres two Feld ballets commissioned by the Kennedy Center for the Performing Arts: The Last Sonata and Yo Johann

-Ballet Tech forgoes a summer season at the Joyce.
-Instead, Mr. Feld choreographs On The Town for the New York Shakespeare Festival at the Delacorte.
-Six of the dancers (Rachel Alvarado, Nickemil Concepcion, Darren Gibson, Patricia Tuthill, Jassen Virolas, and Margaux Zadikian) in this production were trained at Ballet Tech and dance with the Ballet Tech professional company.
+Instead of a season at The Joyce, Mr. Feld choreographs On The Town for the New York Shakespeare Festival at the Delacorte.
+Six of the dancers (Rachel Alvarado, Nickemil Concepcion, Darren Gibson, Patricia Tuthill, Jassen Virolas, and Margaux Zadikian) in this production were trained at Ballet Tech and danced with the Ballet Tech professional company.

 Ballet Tech and ABT convert the 890 Broadway building into a four-unit commercial condominium.